Skip to main content

 Prerequisites

-This tutorial is dedicated to the ROSbot XL equipped with any Slamtec LiDAR.
-However, most of the information and commands are also compatible with ROSbot 2R/2 PRO, and most changes are simple and come down to launching the appropriate container, depending on your hardware configuration.
+This tutorial is dedicated to the ROSbot XL equipped with any Slamtec LiDAR and you will also need to have a computer with ROS installed, which will be used for data visualization.
+Most of the information and commands are also compatible with ROSbot 2R, and most changes are simple and come down to launching the appropriate container, depending on your hardware configuration.
 It is also possible to solve the tutorial using the Gazebo simulation.

 info